syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Responsive.md

 # Responsive

 The Grid control has support for responsive behavior based on the client browser's width and height.
 To enable responsive, the `IsResponsive` property should be true.
+In Desktop and Tablet mode, to render scroller set `MinWidth` property.
 There are three modes of responsive layout is available in grid based on client width.
 They are.

 * Mobile(<321px)
 * Tablet (321px to 800px)